rozek/notes-on-gundb/README.md

 * there seems to be no explicit limit on the length of parameter names (I tried 10k which worked)

 > **Conclusion: for professonal application development it will be extremely important to harden the API**

+#### Allowed Property Names (when writing nested Objects) ####

+Since property names play a special role when used to write nested objects (and, thus, create new GunDB nodes) they have their own restrictions:

+* an attempt to write a nested object into a property with an empty name (`''`) will
+  * instead write a link to the node which is currently worked on and
+  * write all properties of the nested object into that node itself
+* property names of the form `~`, `~@`, `~@xxx` or `~xxx` will always write their links (as intended) but fail to create the target nodes unless the constraints described [above](https://github.com/rozek/notes-on-gundb#addressing-nodes) are met

+> **Conclusion: for professonal application development it will be extremely important to provide a wrapper around the original API which throws exceptions instead of logging useless messages which do not even contain any tracebacks**

 ### Patching Nodes ###